zzeeene/T1_RAG-and-Prompt-Engineering-Project/README.md

       - Use stop words from **NLTK** to remove unneccessary words from the list
    - Gather domain-specific documents (Business, Psychology, Philosophy, Law) to improve coverage in underperforming areas.
    - Document retrieval via the **Wikipedia API**.
-   - Attempt on web crawling to gather massive information for specific domain.
+   - Attempt on web crawling using **`BeautifulSoup`** to gather massive information for specific domain.
+     - Not used in the final model

 2. Embeddings
    - **RecursiveCharacterTextSplitter** for efficient text segmentation and preprocessing.